-In a recent presentation at MDM’s Pricing & Profitability Summit, Randy MacLean, president of WayPoint Analytics, questioned distributors’ broad use of gross margin as a business performance benchmark.
+In a presentation at MDM’s Pricing & Profitability Summit earlier this year, Randy MacLean, president of WayPoint Analytics, questioned distributors’ broad use of gross margin as a business performance benchmark.
 His premise: Widespread misuse of gross margin is the most common dysfunction in wholesale distribution.
 “Gross margin isn’t enough to understand what’s going on,” MacLean said.

 Many distributors are still stuck in the gross margin mindset, but leading companies are realizing they would be better off shifting their focus to their bottom line, he said.